caverar/RobotStudio_Robotics_Lab4/README.md

 The second part of the laboratory proposes the development of a pick and place task, using a pneumatic actuator to pick up one of three objects depending on the actuation of three buttons (one button for each object), and then put it in one of six predefined positions according to the actuation of six different buttons.

-The selected actuator is a suction cup due to the aviability of a free CAD model [here](https://grabcad.com/library/vacuum-grippers-robotiq-1) that allow us to execute a good simulation of the task.
+The selected actuator is a suction cup due to the availability of a free CAD model [here](https://grabcad.com/library/vacuum-grippers-robotiq-1) that allow us to execute a good simulation of the task.

-At physical level we will need a Pneumatic circuit including a Compressor to generate the pressurized air, a maintenance unit to properly filter and lubricate the system, a sutcion cup to pick the objects, a vecuum generator that generates negative pressure thanks to the venturi effect, and finally a  4/2 way pneumatic valve so is posible to enable or disable the vacuum generator which means that the operation of the suction cup can be controlled at will at any time through the valve solenoid.
+At physical level we will need a Pneumatic circuit including a Compressor to generate the pressurized air, a maintenance unit to properly filter and lubricate the system, a suction cup to pick the objects, a vacuum generator that generates negative pressure thanks to the venturi effect, and finally a  4/2 way pneumatic valve so is posible to enable or disable the vacuum generator which means that the operation of the suction cup can be controlled at will at any time through the valve solenoid.
 The image bellow show the full diagram including an illustrative image of the real element.

 ![im9](images/fullneu.png)